 Whilst the areas surveyed reduced, the number of landowners did not differ much to previous surveys as the land omitted this time round is generally part of large areas owned by the same landowners.

 With different areas surveyed, how is it ensured that overall results are comparable between surveys?

 These changes are accounted for in the scientific analysis stage of the survey by including data on the total length of transects walked and the size of survey area(s).

 How are the transects chosen?

 The same process for selecting the transects has been used from the 2003/04 survey to now.
-For the 2021/22 survey, the survey area has been split into two regions; one covering the core of the population in Strathspey and another covering the peripheral regions of the range in Deeside, Easter Ross, Moray, Nairnshire, and Perthshire.
+For the 2021/22 survey, the survey area was split into two regions; one covering the core of the population in Strathspey and another covering the peripheral regions of the range in Deeside, Easter Ross, Moray, Nairnshire, and Perthshire.
 This is so that more transects can be allocated in the core of the range with more capercaillie than in the periphery where they exist in much lower numbers.